-2. Personal use of social media
+4. Personal use of social media within working time

-Occasional personal use of social media on personal equipment (not school provided) during working hours is permitted in the schools designated place (the staff room) so long as it does not involve unprofessional or inappropriate content, does not interfere with employment responsibilities or productivity and complies with this policy.
+Occasional personal use of social media on personal equipment/devices (including wearable devices such as SMART Watches) during working hours is permitted in the schools designated place (the staff room) so long as it does not involve unprofessional or inappropriate content, does not interfere with employment responsibilities or productivity, and complies with this policy.